Glendale App - Worldwide Aurora Alerts

 The basic alerts are push notifications that the app sends automatically when it detects that an aurora is developing.
 An 'onset' alert is sent first as a warning that an aurora is starting, followed by yellow, amber, red, major, severe and extreme alerts as activity develops.
 Your device will receive these even when the app is not running.

 The 'Expansion Alarm' is designed for desktop users.
-If you leave the app running permanently on your PC, the app will start bleeping as soon as it detects a substorm heading into expansion phase to give you time to head out and catch it at its peak.
+If you leave the app running in 'alarm mode' on your PC, the app will start bleeping as soon as it detects a substorm heading into expansion phase to give you time to head out and catch it at its peak.

 'Activity Alerts' are notifications that can be set to 'ping' your device only when the app is running.
 These occur much more frequently than the basic alerts.
 They alert you to all thresholds being crossed, auroras being reported by users and photos being uploaded.
 These are great for users of desktop PCs who want to keep constantly updated on the current aurora situation.